The Banking Regulation Review: Spain

 The Spanish credit institution industry faces important challenges, the most notable of which are the following:

 - a high number of impaired assets accumulated in the balance sheet of credit institutions, which entities attempt to reduce;

 - a low interest rate environment in the eurozone, which is likely to persist in the short term, and which notably impacts the profitability of credit institutions;

-- increasingly demanding capital and liquidity requirements applicable to credit institutions (such as the TLAC requirement) as well as the new resolution framework that demands credit institutions to comply with MREL requirements, all introduced by the new banking reform package;
+- increasingly demanding capital and liquidity requirements applicable to credit institutions (such as the TLAC requirement) as well as the new resolution framework that demands credit institutions to issue debt securities that comply with MREL requirements, all introduced by the new banking reform package;

 - the need to undergo a digital transformation process to incorporate new digital and payment technologies to compete against new technologies and actors that differ from traditional credit institutions (e.g., fintech entities);

 - the restoration of customer confidence in credit institutions in light of the profuse consumer litigation against them and because of their crisis management reputation; and